UCL-ARC/Mutein/Documents/yamlmake.md

         wget $(cat {%url}) -O {%fastq}
 ```

-#### Spawning separate jobs by matching filenames

 Here the `{*dataset}` placeholder in the *url* input key means "glob (i.e. search the filesystem for) this path using a * in place of `{*dataset}` and spawn a *separate job* for each path.
 The globbing is always done using the input key, since the output files do not exist before the action is run.
+Once the list of matching file paths has be created the value of the placeholder is extracted in a variable and substituted into all output path patterns to create the corresponding output paths for each input path.

 Therefore if we start off with a set of subfolders under `metadata` named to match each of the datasets that require downloading the above action will run a separate shell command to download each url and save it in a matching folder under `data`.
 Any required output folders are automatically created if missing.
 The action will fail if the specified matching output files do not get created.
-Time stamps are used the check that the output files are newer than the input files.
+Time stamps are used to check that the output files are newer than the input files.

 Across the multiple jobs spawned by the action the value assigned to the `{*dataset}` placeholder is always the same across all keys within each job, therefore when each shell command runs it is guaranteed that the value will be the same across the `"metadata/{*dataset}/url.txt"` input file path, the `"data/{*dataset}/{*dataset}.fastq.gz"` output file path and the `{*dataset}` value itself.